image of WHAT IS CYBER ESPIONAGE

 6. Is espionage a threat?

-Indeed, espionage is seen as a serious threat since it might jeopardize commercial interests, national security, and personal privacy by obtaining critical information without authorization.
+Indeed, espionage is a serious threat since it might jeopardize commercial interests, national security, and personal privacy by obtaining critical information without authorization.

-7. What is the difference between espionage and spy?
+7. What is the difference between espionage and spying?

 A spy is a person who conducts covert operations as an agent or operative; espionage is the more general notion of engaging in covert activities to get information.